mluukkai/webdevelopment-rails/week2.md

 You will continue to develop your application from the point you arrived at the end of week 1.
 The material that follows comes with the assumption that you have done all the exercises of the previous week.
-In case you have not done all of them, you can take the sample answer to the previous week [from the course repository](https://github.com/mluukkai/WebPalvelinohjelmointi2015/tree/master/malliv/viikko1).
+In case you have not done all of them, you can take the sample answer of the previous week.
 If you already got most of the previous week exercises done, it might be easier if you complement your own answer with the help of the material.

-If you start working this week on the base of last week sample answer, copy the folder from the course repository (assuming you have alrady cloned it) and make a new repository of the folder with the application.
+## Sensible editor

-**Attention:** some Mac users have found problems with the pg-gem which Heroku needs.
-Gems are not needed locally and we defined to set them only in the production environment.
-If you have problems, you can set gems by adding the following expression to <code>bundle install</code>:
+Hopefully you are already using a sensible editor at this point, that is, something else than nano, gedit or notepad.
+Recommendable editors include RubyMine and Visual Studio Code.
+See [here](https://github.com/mluukkai/WebPalvelinohjelmointi2022/blob/main/wadror.md#editoriide) for more.

-    bundle install --without production
+Nowadays Visual Studio Code is very popular.
+If you use [VSC](https://code.visualstudio.com/), it is very much recommended to install the [Ruby plugin](https://code.visualstudio.com/docs/languages/overview).

-This setting will be remembered later on, so a simple `bundle install` will be enough if you want to set up new dependences.
+In the end, when choosing an editor, the most important aspect is that is pleasant to use.
 ## Application layout

 You want to put a navigation bar in your page like modern Web sites, placing a link to the lists with beers and breweries at the top of _all_ pages.